tanya1191/PA-Assignment-5/README.md

 Epsilon : 0.69

-The above parameter gave a maximum accuracy of 0.88.
+The above parameter gave a maximum accuracy of 0.88 for sample 5.